Table of Contents

 15. Can you control multiple Triggers for the same object?

-Salesforce platform permits you to have numerous Triggers on the same object.
+The Salesforce platform permits you to have numerous Triggers on the same object.
 However, the hierarchy in which the various triggers are executed is not guaranteed.
-This can lead to unpredictability in how the triggers interact.
+It can lead to unpredictable interactions among the triggers.

-Salesforce recommends that each item have only one Trigger to avoid potential complications.
+Salesforce recommends that each object have only one Trigger to avoid potential complications.
 A Trigger Handler class allows you to regulate the sequence and execution of your logic easily.

 Scenario-Based Salesforce Trigger Interview Questions